Once printing is complete, you can close this window.

 For 250 years, we’ve been making the connections with friends and families and businesses and customers.
 We deliver to every community in America, from the biggest cities to the smallest villages.
 This is our public service mandate — to bind the nation together by providing delivery of mail and packages that is affordable, reliable and secure.
 It’s what we do!

-The Postal Service is part of the fabric of the nation and postal employees make a difference in every community across the country.
-We’re committed to protecting customers, recognizing heroes, educating consumers about fraud, collecting food and helping children have a happier holiday
+The Postal Service is part of the fabric of the nation, and postal employees make a difference in every community across the country.
+We’re committed to protecting customers, recognizing heroic employees, educating consumers about fraud and helping families have a happier holiday season.

 is getting greener

 The Postal Service is working hard to put its stamp on a greener tomorrow for the many communities we serve.
 Postal carriers deliver mail using alternative fuel vehicles, on foot and even on bicycles.
-Mail is delivered by bicycle on 50 routes in Florida and Arizona and more than 6,450 carriers deliver mail solely on foot.
+Mail is delivered by bicycle on 71 routes in Florida and Arizona and almost 6,100 carriers deliver mail solely on foot.

 ALERT program